docs.unity3d.com

 This limitation is because of a limitation of the .NET runtime to interop with such delegates.

-For more information, see the documentation on Function pointers.
+For more information, refer to Function pointers.